 Yes.
 Please be sure to include all sources of funding that you have secured for this internship.

-The average grants is around $3,500.
-Funding is limited due to resources and CUSP will try its best to accomodate each grant awardee's needs.
+The average grant awarded varies from year to year.
+Funding is limited due to resources but CUSP will try its best to support each awardee.

 The CUSP Fellows Selection Committee is comprised of the CUSP Administration, Graduate Student Mentors, and members of the CUSP Board of Advisors.